Ozzie Albies Player Props: Braves vs. Royals

 Royals Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Royals pitching staff ranks 17th in MLB.
+- The Royals pitching staff is 13th in the league with a collective nine strikeouts per nine innings.

-- The Royals have the 14th-ranked team ERA across all MLB pitching staffs (4.30).
+- The Royals have a 4.71 team ERA that ranks 18th across all MLB pitching staffs.

-- The Royals rank 13th in baseball in home runs surrendered (14 total, 1.1 per game).
+- Royals pitchers combine to rank 19th in baseball in home runs surrendered (19 total, 1.4 per game).

-- The Royals will look to Singer (1-0) in his third start this season.
+- Bubic (0-1) takes the mound for the Royals to make his third start of the season.

-- His last appearance came on Saturday against the San Francisco Giants, when the right-hander tossed six innings, surrendering five earned runs while giving up eight hits.
+- His most recent appearance came on Sunday against the San Francisco Giants, when the left-hander tossed six scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.